-Traditionally, Anatomy is taught in a block at the beginning of year 1.
-In the Foundations Curriculum, anatomy labs will be scheduled throughout the 2-year curriculum.
-The Anatomy learning outcomes will be planned with the content experts of the specific weeks to fully integrate anatomy into the curriculum.
-Students will be expected to prepare for the lab with digital anatomy apps and videos, and attend anatomy labs at the 2 campuses to explore dissections, prosections, and anatomical models.
-There will be assessments every few weeks during anatomy labs using tools such as MCQ or bell-ringers.
+- Scheduled throughout the two year curriculum, the Anatomy learning objectives are planned with the content experts of the specific weeks to fully integrate anatomy into the curriculum. - Students are expected to prepare for the Anatomy lab with digital anatomy apps and videos, and attend anatomy labs at the two campuses to explore dissections, prosections, and anatomical models. - Students meet in groups of 8-9 and learning session are guided by anatomy tutors - Anatomy is assessed after each learning block using the "bell-ringer" format.